 This ensures no more automatic photo or video dumping into your Photos app.

-Stop Auto-Save for Specific Chats
+Stop Media Save for Individual Chats

 - Open a specific chat in WhatsApp.